Table of Contents

 Good openings propose problems, pose questions, drop you into an unfinished story, or point at fundamental tensions within a topic.
 Ideally within the first paragraph or two.

-Here's a good example of this from the opening of David Graeber's book where he sets up a clear paradox: our technological advances should have led to fewer working hours, but they haven't.
+Here’s a good example of this from the opening of David Graeber’s book Bullshit Jobs where he sets up a clear paradox: our technological advances should have led to fewer working hours, but they haven’t.
 Strange.

 Here’s another one from David Foster Wallace that asks a series of rhetorical questions to which the presumed answers is “of course not!”
 And also, “how in the world is something as dull as lexicography filled with drama?”
 An unexpected contrast.